Devta

 The inbox is where most people lose deals - not because the interest wasn't there, but because a follow-up fell through the cracks while they were busy.
 This task makes sure that doesn't happen.

-There's also a follow-up mode you can flip on.
-Instead of replying to current threads, the agent goes through old conversations where you reached out and never heard back - between one week and three months ago - and sends a light, contextual follow-up that references what was already said.
-The agent knows to leave alone anything that's too old or too one-sided to keep pushing on.
+There's also a follow-up mode you can flip on, right on the card.
+Instead of replying to current threads, the agent goes through old conversations where you reached out and never heard back - between one and three months ago - and sends a light, contextual follow-up that references what was already said.
+The agent knows to leave alone anything that's too recent (less than a month, still warm), too old (past three months, time to let it rest), or too one-sided to keep pushing on.

 How often to run it: When you see 2 or 3 unread messages sitting in your inbox and you know they need a proper reply.
 That's enough of a signal.
 You don't need a routine - just run it whenever the inbox is telling you something needs attention.
 The follow-up mode you'd run more occasionally - maybe once a week or once a month - to revive any quiet threads that still feel worth a touch.